underlines/awesome-ml/llm-tools.md

 -   [Spyglass](https://github.com/spyglass-search/spyglass) tests an Alpaca integration for a self-hosted personal search app.
 Select the llama-rama feature branch.
 [Discussion on reddit](https://www.reddit.com/r/LocalLLaMA/comments/13key7p/a_little_demo_integration_the_alpaca_model_w_my/)
 -   [local_llama](https://github.com/jlonge4/local_llama) chatting with your PDFs  offline. gpt_chatwithPDF alternative with the ultimate goal of using llama instead of chatGPT
 -   [Sidekick](https://github.com/ai-sidekick/sidekick) Information retrieval for LLMs
+-   [DB-GPT](https://github.com/csunny/DB-GPT) SQL generation, private domain Q&A, data processing, unified vector storage/indexing, and support for various plugins and LLMs

 ### Model Agnostic
 -   [Paper QA](https://github.com/whitead/paper-qa) LLM Chain for answering questions from documents with citations, using OpenAI Embeddings or local llama.cpp, langchain and FAISS Vector DB
+-   [BriefGPT](https://github.com/e-johnstonn/BriefGPT) document summarization and querying using OpenAI' and locally run LLM's using LlamaCpp or GPT4ALL, and embeddings stored as a FAISS index, built using Langchain.

 ## Browser Extensions
 ### openAI